jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/5jdKL8VZgP0?rel=0" frameborder="0" allowfullscreen></iframe>

 Building and deploying apps with Bluemix can result in charges to your Bluemix billing account.
 You shouldn't incur any charges just following the steps in this tutorial.
 A project is granted 60 minutes of free build time per month, an amount that even the most dedicated tutorial enthusiasts are unlikely to accumulate.
-For more information on pricing for any Service, visit the [Bluemix pricing page](https://bluemix.net/#/pricing).
+For more information on pricing for any service, visit the [Bluemix pricing page](https://bluemix.net/#/pricing).

 ---
 ##Push changes to the Git repository by using the command line